To enjoy the full Mail & Guardian online experience: please upgrade your browser

-Obama strikes defiant tone in State of the Union Address
+President Barack Obama was defiant to the Republican-led Congress in his State of the Union Address.
+(AFP)

 President Barack Obama greeted the new Republican-led Congress with defiance on Tuesday, calling for his opponents to end their resistance to raising taxes on the wealthy and threatening to veto any legislation they approve that would challenge his key decisions.

 Dogged by an ailing economy since the start of his presidency six years ago, Obama appeared before a joint session of Congress and millions of Americans watching on television to declare that his policies have paid off with an economic revival that has trimmed the jobless rate to 5.6%.

 It is now time, he said in his State of the Union address, to “turn the page” from recession and war and work together to address those middle-class Americans who have been left behind.

 But by calling for higher taxes that Republicans are unlikely to approve and chiding those who suggest climate change is not real, Obama struck a confrontational tone for his final two years in office.
 He vowed to veto any Republican effort to roll back his signature healthcare law or his unilateral loosening of immigration policy.

 In sum, Obama appeared liberated from having to face American voters again, a point that he reminded Republicans about.

 “I have no more campaigns to run,” Obama said.

 When a smattering of applause rose from Republicans at that prospect, he added with a tight grin: “I know because I won both of them.”